 Personal allowances

-Certain expenses related to a personal situation may be tax-deductible.
+Certain expenses related to a personal situation, called 'personal allowances', may be tax-deductible.
 These extra expenses are treated as part of a personal allowance.
 They include:

 • Paid alimony